denoland/gsoc2024_ideas/README.md

 Investigate what is making the compiled binaries large, and explore techniques to slim them down even further.

+### Build a mini-Deno in deno_core

+Deno requires a lot of dependencies to build, making it tough to iterate on some core features without waiting long periods of time for builds to complete.
+We have started work on a mini version of Deno in deno_core that needs lots of work: inspector support, a functional REPL, worker infrastructure and more.

+###

 ## License

 MIT